This post may contain affiliate links. Please read our disclosure policy.

 Honestly, I care more about the cheese than the meat!
 Which is why I totally failed as a vegan.
 Yeah…I need cheese in my life.
 Francophile!

-Larger sweet potatoes make a wonderful vegetarian main course or you can serve with a chicken breast!
-This one is delicious!
+Larger sweet potatoes make a wonderful vegetarian main course or you can serve with a easy rosemary chicken breast!

 I LOVE sun-dried tomatoes but I don’t cook with them very often because Hubs isn’t a fan.
 But these potatoes were perfect, because I just added them to mine and not his!
 Happy Lindsey!